-Wondering where to find the most delicious ramen in San Francisco?
-Keep reading to find out where to go when you are craving a bowl of ramen!
+Wondering where to find the best ramen in San Francisco?
+Keep reading to find out where to go when you are craving a bowl of delicious, slurp-worthy ramen!

 I’ve had my fair share of ramen all over San Francisco over the years.
 The last few years has brought over a ramen craze to the city, and because of it, an abundance of new ramen joints have opened up all over town, all with different styles and approaches to it.

 You may associate ramen with those cheap, MSG filled packets that you subsisted on while in college (or was that only me?).
 However, it is one of the most popular items in Japanese cuisine, and you will find that it is a complex, hearty dish.

 Ramen has its origins in China, and it is said to have made itself over to Japan during the Edo period in the 1800s.
 It essentially consists of Chinese-style wheat noodles, served in a broth, and a variety of toppings.
 The style and thickness of the noodle, as well as the style and base of the broth vary widely, usually by region.
 Which brings me to…

 A crash course on the different styles of ramen